Atlas-Night-Out/Nightscout-xdrip-AAPS/docs/index.md

 <br>

- And a Big thank you to Chris from 🩸Blood 💦Sweat and ⚙ Gears
+ And a Big thank you to Chris from 🩸Blood 💦 Sweat and ⚙ Gears

 <br>
 <br>